afforeroc/express-cf/README.md

 express --version
 ```

-> If you can't see the framework version on Windows, launch a PowerShell window as an administrator and enter this following command.
+1.4 If you can't see the framework version on Windows.
+Launch a PowerShell window as an administrator and enter this following command.
 Later, try again to verify.
+> Command-line
 ```
 Set-ExecutionPolicy Unrestricted
 ```

 ### 2. Create and run the app
 2.1 Create the app.
+> Command-line
 ```
 express --view=pug express-app
 ```

 2.2 Go to `express-app\` folder and install all necessary libraries.
-> Do this step if you downloaded the web app sample.
+Do this step if you downloaded the web app sample.
+> Command-line
 ```
 cd express-app
 ```